The University Career Center offers a variety of services and resources to help prepare students for every stage of their career development journey.

 LinkedIn is the #1 professional online networking site where 90% of recruiters and employers turn to this online platform to recruit and source their top candidates for hire.
 That is why it is paramount you make sure your LinkedIn profile stands out for all the right reasons.
 To learn about some of the best practices in creating a stellar LinkedIn profile and navigating this professional networking site to its fullest potential, we encourage you to attend one of our LinkedIn workshops.
 An up to date listing of all of our events can be found on Handshake.

-Being able to display upmost professionalism and impeccable communication skills goes a long way from casual networking scenarios to conversing in a formal career expo setting with an established employer.
+Being able to display upmost professionalism and impeccable communication skills goes a long way from casual networking scenarios to conversing in a formal career fair setting with an established employer.
 After all, you only get one chance to make an amazing first impression.
 Here is a list of some of the most common ways to correspond with potential employers: